 Root canal procedures preserve a dead or infected tooth in the mouth.
 Root canals are usually treated by an Endodontist, a specialist who has had special training in this field of dentistry.
 Some general dentists will perform a root canal on a simple to diagnose, single rooted tooth.
 However, Endodontists can meet the challenges of diagnosing a difficult tooth and can distinguish between a dying tooth and one that can recover.
 The specialist also is more experienced in thorough removal of the infection with a high success rate.
-Beyond Borders Dental can provide patients with quality, affordable Endodontists through our vetted dental clinics.
+Beyond Borders Dental can provide patients with quality, affordable Endodontists through our vetted dental offices.

 Our dentists in Mexico have been performing low cost root canals on Americans for decades.
 For most people, this equates to saving thousands of dollars on their root canal treatment.

 Indicators for Needing a Root Canal — Severe Pain!